viktor-evdokimov/tidewave_phoenix/README.md

   * `:inspect_opts` - Custom options passed to `Kernel.inspect/2` when formatting some tool results.
 Defaults to: `[charlists: :as_lists, limit: 50, pretty: true]`

+  * `:tools` - Configuration for the tools that are included/excluded from the MCP server.

+    * `:include` - A list of tools to be included in the MCP.
+Defaults to `nil`, meaning all tools are included.

+    * `:exclude` - A list of tools to be excluded from the MCP.
+Defaults to `[]`.
+Supersedes `:include` if both are set.

 ## License

 Copyright (c) 2025 Dashbit